piitaya/lovelace-mushroom-themes/README.md

 3 themes are available :

 -   Mushroom (default) : If you use this one, just simply uninstall Mushroom Themes as it's now part of Home Assistant default theme.
--   Mushroom square
+-   Mushroom Square
--   Mushroom shadow
+-   Mushroom Shadow

 ## Build your own